 Gold Coast Aquatic Centre, 10/11 Broadwater Parklands, Gold Coast Highway, Southport; Ph: 07 5571 0390

-Open Mon – Sun Breakfast and Lunch; Fri – Sun dinner.
+Open Mon – Sun Breakfast and Lunch; Fri – Sat dinner, Tapas daily from 3pm.

 NOTE: Good Food Gold Coast dined as guests of Café Catalina.
 This is an updated review.
 This review has also been published in Blank GC.